neverping/neverping/README.md

 ### Technology interests 📡

-This is a partial list, but listing the highlights.
+This is a partial list, but it lists the highlights.

 #### Programming ⌨️

-Python, Bash, Ruby.
-I am not a developer, so I know a few things here and there.
+Python, Bash, and Ruby.
+I am not a developer, so I know a few things.

 #### Operating System 💽

-Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, LinuxMint (user and supporter).
+Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, Linux Mint, and Fedora (current system).
-I also use Windows and MacOSX but am no longer an enthusiast.
+I also use Windows and Mac OS X.

 #### Monitoring tools 📈